-1. Results were determined by Golder, detailed in the Hydrogeology Investigation, Terrain Analysis and Impact Assessment (available under a separate cover).
+- 1. Results were determined by Golder, detailed in the Hydrogeology Investigation, Terrain Analysis and Impact Assessment (available under a separate cover). - 2.
+Mitigated post-development condition takes into consideration the use of on-site bioretention facilities.

 Stormwater quantity control is not a requirement for the subject site and therefore will not be discussed within this report.
 However, the stormwater flows which are conveyed to the bioretention facilities and the impacts on the treatment systems will be discussed.
 If full infiltration of stormwater is not being achieved, the stormwater flows will be conveyed by the major overland flow route (vegetated swales) to the outlet.
 The flows being conveyed overland will receive cleansing by the 3.0 metre pre-treatment strip and the surface vegetation.
 The side slopes of the facilities have been designed to provide a freeboard of 0.20 metres before overtopping.
-At the downstream end of the system, the side slopes have been designed to a constant elevation to provide a "level spreader" flow if overtopping occurs.
+At the downstream end of the system, the side slopes have been designed to a constant elevation to provide a "level spreader" flow if overtopping does occur.
 To analyze the worst-case condition (i.e. groundwater table at surface or soils are fully saturated), a release rate of zero has been assumed, however, it should be noted that this condition is highly unlikely to occur as over 1.0 metre of separation is provided between the bottom of the facilities and the seasonally high water table (refer to Technical Memorandum prepared by Golder in Appendix B).
 The stormwater flows for the 2 year, 5 year and 100 year design events and the corresponding required storage volumes (assuming zero infiltration) have been summarized in Table 7 below.